Ytang520/HuaTang.github.io/_posts/2023-09-04-Treatment Disparity.md

   - group fairness
 ---

-In our analysis, treatment disparity can achieve higher accuracy when applying group fairness metrics, unless it also achieves counterfactual fairness.
+In this analysis, treatment disparity can achieve higher accuracy when applying group fairness metrics, unless it also achieves counterfactual fairness.